FileMaker WebDirect 18 Guide

 If you design a script to perform an external script from a FileMaker data source and you want to return to the original window, add a Select Window [Current Window] script step immediately after the Perform Script script step in the original script.

 If you use the Exit Application script step or close the last virtual window with the Close Window script step, the script ends the user’s session and returns the user to FileMaker WebDirect Launch Center.
+If users open the file through FileMaker Customer Console, they are taken to the FileMaker Customer Console Home page in the same browser tab.

 Importing and exporting data